eduflyoverseas2k25/Edufly_Overseas/replit.md

 ## Overview

-Edufly Overseas is a corporate international education consultancy platform designed to help students explore study abroad opportunities.
-The platform provides information about global study destinations (UK, USA, France, etc.), academic programs across disciplines, and captures leads for counselling services.
-It features a public-facing website with a premium corporate design and an internal admin dashboard for managing leads and content.
+Edufly Overseas is an educational travel and tour company that collaborates with schools, colleges, and universities to deliver well-planned, outcome-based educational tours worldwide.
+The platform provides information about 11 global study destinations (Singapore, India, UK, USA, France, Australia, Germany, Canada, Netherlands, Switzerland, China) with comprehensive place information including culture, history, and "special for you" highlights.
+Company tagline: "Travel is a university in itself."

+**Contact Information:**
+- Address: NO 122 G ENAIKARAN STREET, KANCHIPURAM 631502
+- Email: eduflyoverseasindia@gmail.com
+- Phone: 9094550551 / 9842223864

 ## User Preferences